Reviewed by John Gammichia, DMD, FAGD

 –Rita, of Fighting off Frumpy

 Perhaps most important, don’t forget to schedule your next visit.
-No matter how crazy your life may become, twice-yearly visits to the dentist are one of the most important ways you can promote your child’s health and well-being.
+No matter how crazy your life may become, visiting the dentist twice a year is one of the most important ways you can promote your child’s health and well-being.

 Baby Teeth – Cleaning the teeth they will lose